 Stuffing the whole journey into a day trip or over a weekend will mean you’ll spend a lot of time driving and hardly any time sight-seeing.

-We’d recommend spending at least five days exploring the Great Ocean Road to see as much as possible along the way.
-There’s a huge variety of great accommodation all along the coastline that will suit every budget.
+There’s a huge variety of great accommodation all along the Great Ocean Road that will suit every budget.

 To really make the most of this incredible corner of southern Australia, spend a night or two at towns along the way.
 We recommend stopping at towns such as Lorne, Apollo Bay, and Port Campbell.